echosaber/HealthCheckUtility/README.md

 ## Support

-This tool is provided AS IS, and thus no support from JAMF Software, or any other entities is garunteed.
+This tool is provided AS IS, and thus no support from JAMF Software, or any other entities is guaranteed.
 While in it's beta stage, please contact Jake Schultz with any questions or bugs. (jacob.schultz@jamfsoftware.com) Please include any output from the tool in any emails.

 ## Where is the Code?